-Otherwise, some people may be more than happy to steer you towards the most expensive linoleum in the showroom.
+Otherwise, some people may be more than happy to steer you toward the most expensive linoleum in the showroom.
 With any flooring, cost can be a good indicator, but a high price tag doesn’t always mean high quality.

 A high-quality sheet or tile linoleum will have 2.0 mm or more in thickness and feature a durable jute backing.
 On the other hand, a high-quality linoleum click plank will have an 8 mm or more HDF core with a 2.0 mm layer of linoleum bonded on top and an attached 2 mm cork underlayment.

 One great benefit of linoleum is that quality doesn’t vary as widely across brands like other types of flooring (see engineered hardwood, solid wood, bamboo, vinyl, porcelain tile, ceramic tile, etc).
 There are strict guidelines in place that determine what can and cannot be called linoleum based on the types and quantities of raw materials used.